finos/legend-engine/docs/externalFormat/extensions/FlatData/README.md

 # FlatData

-Flat data is a type of Binding used to process many data formats that are not described by well-known Schemas.
+Flat data is a type of External Format used to process many data formats that are not described by well-known Schemas.
 Examples are:

-* Comma Separated Values (CSV) and alike (`DelimitedWithHeadings` and `DelimitedWithoutHeadings`)
+- Comma Separated Values (CSV) and alike (`DelimitedWithHeadings` and `DelimitedWithoutHeadings`)
-* Fixed Width data
+- Fixed Width data
-* Bloomberg extracts
+- Bloomberg extracts

 ## Schema Syntax